 In Feng Shui, stove burners can be seen as sources of wealth.
-When there are more opportunities for wealth, people have more success in their careers.
+When there are more opportunities for wealth, people have more career success.
 To increase the chances for wealth, consumers should increase their stove burners.
 So if you're shopping for a new stove, you may want to look for one with the most burners.

 It would be best if you considered that the stove and the sink must not face one another.
 They represent the fire and water elements, which can lead to conflicts and problems in relationships.
 Suppose you have a small kitchen or don't have a choice; place a green rug between them.
 That will represent the earth element, which will clear up the conflict.

-There is so much more into Fung Shui that we only covered the tip of the iceberg.
+There is so much more to Fung Shui that we only covered the tip of the iceberg.
 However, this can be the basics of reaching peace and creating balance at your home.
 Be open to the idea of bringing good life energy when moving to a new place.
 Strong Move can help you if you need a hand with home removal or furniture assembly.